stalcup-dev/gss-happiness-adjusted-effects/README.md

 **Bootstrap stability intervals:** Computed via nonparametric respondent-level bootstrap (B=500) with WTSSPS applied when averaging predicted probabilities.
 Intervals reflect stability under resampling with the fitted model; they do not incorporate survey strata/PSU design or model-refit uncertainty.

+Because the model is held fixed during resampling and $N$ is large, these stability intervals are expected to be very tight.

 ## So what?

 **Question**